ooyala/statusz/README.md

 See `rack_example/` for a small example of a `Statusz::Server` application.

+## Statusz tool

+When you install statusz, you'll also get a commandline tool `statusz`.
+When you run this, it will run `Statusz.write_file("statusz.html")`, creating a statusz file ready for deployment.
+This is useful for calling statusz via a non-Ruby deployment.

 ## Documentation

 Besides this document, you can see a couple of small examples in `example/` and `rack_example/` and you may